M-Davies/eye-of-horus/README.md

 This is a simple ReactJS frontend, NodeJS backend website used to showcase how to this application could work in a production environment.
 The website server utilises the python library to handle most of the work, just parsing and returning the responses, but could be a full blown recognition server too if setup appropriately.

+Tests are directory based, meaning there is one [folder](src/tests) for running all backend and frontend tests against the website using Jest.
+To run the tests, execute `npm run jstest` from repository root.

 ### Python

 This is a collection of python and shell scripts that handle, parse and execute queries and responses to and from the various AWS services listed above.
 After each action, a `response.json` file is produced that details what happened during the action.
 Check out the `README.md` at [src/scripts](src/scripts) for more information.

+Tests are directory based, meaning there is one [folder](src/scripts) for running all backend and frontend tests against the website using pytest.
+To run the tests, execute `npm run pytest` from repository root (they will take some time due to the custom labels project having to boot up and shutdown after use).

 ## Installation